 |Pediatric Continuity Clinic|

-There are several pediatric rotations that allow Triple Board residents to integrate psychiatric and pediatric skills by working closely with patients and their families, including Adolescent Medicine, PICU and developmental medicine.
+There are several pediatric rotations that allow TBP residents to integrate psychiatric and pediatric skills by working closely with patients and their families, including Adolescent Medicine, and Developmental Pediatrics.

-Halfway through second year, residents transition to psychiatry and spend a month each on subspecialty psychiatric inpatient units including Adult Mood Disorders, Psychosis and other chronic persistent severe mental illness, and Dual Diagnosis.
-Six weeks are spent on Adult Consult/Liaison and four weeks are spent on Adult Neurology at the large tertiary care adult medicine hospital within the UPMC Health System.
+Midway through second year, TBP residents transition to psychiatry and spend a month on each subspecialty psychiatric inpatient unit, including Adult Mood Disorders, Psychosis and Dual Diagnosis.
+The schedule also includes eight weeks on Adult Consult & Liaison and four weeks on Adult Neurology at a large tertiary care adult medicine hospital within the UPMC Health System.
+We continue to take weekend call during inpatient rotations for both pediatrics and psychiatry.

-Rotations aimed at skills integration in the PGY2 year include four weeks of Adolescent Partial Hospitalization Program and two weeks of Consult/Liaison at Children’s Hospital of Pittsburgh of UPMC (CHP).
-This allows residents to further develop their assessment skills and manage patients utilizing their knowledge from both pediatrics and psychiatry at their interface.
+Rotations aimed at skills integration in the PGY2 year include four weeks of Adolescent Acute Partial Hospitalization Program (AAPHP) and two weeks of Pediatric Behavior Health Consult Liaison at CHP.
+This allows TBP residents to further develop their assessment skills and manage patients utilizing their knowledge from both pediatrics and psychiatry.

-Residents continue to see patients in their pediatric continuity clinic every other week for a half day and attend psychiatric didactics a half day a week.
-Second year also gives the first opportunity for residents to start adult longitudinal therapy with a focus on Interpersonal Psychotherapy (IPT).
+TBP Residents continue to see patients in their pediatric continuity clinic every other week for a half day and attend psychiatric didactics a half day per week throughout residency training.
+Second year also gives the first opportunity for TBP residents to start adult psychotherapy with a focus on Interpersonal Psychotherapy (IPT).

 |Pediatric Continuity Clinic|

-In the beginning of the PGY3 year residents transition back to pediatrics with rotations as inpatient senior (six weeks), subspecialty electives (eight weeks), Night team senior (two weeks), NICU (two weeks), Child Neurology (four weeks), Emergency Department (two weeks), and ambulatory general pediatric clinic senior (two weeks).
+In the beginning of the third year, TBP residents transition back to pediatrics with rotations as inpatient senior (six weeks), subspecialty electives (twelve weeks, including 4 weeks of Child Neurology, 2 weeks of Endocrinology, and 2 weeks of Hematology/Oncology), night team senior (two weeks), Emergency Department (one month), and ambulatory pediatric clinic senior (two weeks).
+We continue to take weekend call during inpatient rotations for pediatrics.

 The outpatient pediatric subspecialty clinics, in particular, allow residents to explore and develop knowledge in areas of personal interest.
 In addition, the clinics provide valuable exposure to the psychological impact of chronic disease and aid in the development of skills to help patients and their families cope with both the psychiatric and medical aspects of their care.

 The second half of the year is devoted to outpatient psychiatry clinics.
-One of the highlights of the PGY3 year is working in the Triple Board clinic alongside the Triple Board 4th and 5th Year Residents.
-This clinic provides psychiatric care to pediatric patients with complicated medical histories and is staffed by faculty who are interested in the integration of care.
-Other clinics during this portion of training include adult psychiatry, including adult mood disorders, geriatric psychiatry, and the care of chronically psychiatrically ill.
+One of the highlights of the third year is working in the Triple Board clinic alongside the senior TBP residents.
+This clinic provides psychiatric care to pediatric patients with complicated medical histories and is supervised by faculty who are interested in the integration of care.
+Other psychiatry clinics during this portion of training include adult mood disorders, geriatric psychiatry, and early psychosis.
+There is also opportunity for outpatient psychiatry electives.

-The residents’ adult psychotherapy training continues with emphasis on Cognitive Behavioral Therapy and longitudinal psychodynamic psychotherapy.
-Didactics will also focus on dialectal behavioral therapy, group and family therapy and advanced psychopharmacology.
+The TBP residents’ adult psychotherapy training continues with emphasis on Cognitive Behavioral Therapy (CBT) and longitudinal psychodynamic psychotherapy.
+Didactics will focus on dialectal behavioral therapy, group and family therapy and advanced psychopharmacology.

 |Pediatric Continuity Clinic|

 The rest of the year is concentrated in Child and Adolescent Psychiatry.
-Experiences include four months on inpatient units including general child and adolescent psychiatry and a sub-specialized unit for the care of patients with autism and neurodevelopmental disabilities.
-Additional experiences include Adolescent Acute Partial Hospitalization Program and the Pediatric Behavioral Health Consultation/Liaison Service at CHP.
+Experiences include four months on inpatient units including general child and adolescent psychiatry and a sub-specialized unit dedicated to the care of individuals with autism and neurodevelopmental disabilities.
+Additional experiences include the Adolescent Acute Partial Hospitalization Program (AAPHP) and the Pediatric Behavioral Health Consultation/Liaison Service at CHP.

 There is also one month of child psychiatry elective time.

-During this academic year, residents take call from home for the Pediatric Behavioral Health Consultation/Liaison Service, an average of seven weeks throughout the academic year.
+During this academic year, TBP residents take call from home for the Pediatric Behavioral Health Consultation/Liaison Service for an average of seven weeks throughout the academic year.

-Fellows also begin pediatric longitudinal psychotherapy with a minimum of two child and adolescent patients (child CBT and child psychodynamic) during this year.
+TBP residents also begin pediatric longitudinal psychotherapy with a minimum of two child and adolescent patients (child CBT and child psychodynamic).
 The latter two experiences continue throughout the remainder of training.
+TBP residents also learn parent management training (PMT).

 |Pediatric Continuity Clinic|

-Child and adolescent psychiatry training is completed over the course of the remaining 12 months of this final obligatory training year.
-Two months focus on the Infancy/Early Childhood population at Matilda Theiss Center for Child Development and the inpatient unit of the Center for Overcoming the Problems of Eating (COPE).
+Child and adolescent psychiatry training is completed over the course of the remaining 12 months of residency.
+Two months are focused on early childhood development at the Matilda H. Theiss Child Development Center and on adolescents and adults with eating disorders at the Center for Overcoming Problems of Eating (COPE).

-Residents continue their child and adolescent outpatient continuity clinic half day per week and participate in multidisciplinary family therapy training half day per week for six months.
+Residents continue their child and adolescent outpatient continuity clinic for one half day per week and participate in multidisciplinary family therapy training one half day per week for four months.
 This clinic is supervised live via one-way mirror by two instructors who provide immediate feedback and guidance for the development of family therapeutic skills.

 The predominant focus of the remaining ten months is on outpatient experiences and elective training.
 Required outpatient experiences include forensics, school consultation and community psychiatry.
-A wide variety of outpatient subspecialty electives are available including: pediatric bipolar disorder, obsessive-compulsive disorder, adolescents at high risk for suicide and non-suicidal self-harm, attention and hyperactivity disorders, transition to college and early-adulthood and early-onset psychosis.
+A wide variety of outpatient subspecialty electives are available including: pediatric bipolar disorder, obsessive-compulsive disorder, adolescents at high risk for suicide and non-suicidal self-harm, attention and hyperactivity disorders, and transition to college and early-adulthood.

 Residents are also encouraged to create elective experiences that are relevant to their career goals.
-These may be fully resident created or may include choosing from other available clinical experiences such as team leader electives in inpatient or outpatient services, alternative and complementary medicine, evidenced based psychotherapies in the care of medically ill children, amongst others.
+These may be fully resident created or may include choosing from other available clinical experiences such as team leader electives in inpatient or outpatient services, alternative and complementary medicine and evidence-based psychotherapies in the care of medically ill children.
 In addition, non-clinical experiences in systems of care, managed care, educational or administrative activities and research are available.

 Interested residents may also pursue certification in Electro-Convulsive Therapy.

-Center for Overcoming the Problems of eating (COPE)- 1 m.
+Center for Overcoming Problem Eating (COPE)- 1 m.

 |Pediatric Continuity Clinic|

-Residents in the Triple Board Program are encouraged to develop areas of interest and expertise, both professionally and personally.
+Residents in the TBP are encouraged to develop areas of interest and expertise, both professionally and personally.

-There are a variety of opportunities during the program to participate in activities that will create well-rounded and balanced physicians.
-Current Triple Board Program trainees are participating in either previously established “tracks” or finding ways to expand their education in both pediatrics and psychiatry through special opportunities.
+There are a variety of opportunities to participate in activities that will create well-rounded and balanced physicians.
+Current TBP residents are participating in either previously established “tracks” or finding ways to expand their education in both pediatrics and psychiatry through special opportunities.

 Scholarly Projects and Research Track

-Throughout their residency, all trainees develop areas of expertise according to their interests.
-In order to further develop and formalize this expertise, all residents have the opportunity to participate in scholarly projects; these may vary from formal basic, translational, or clinic research projects to clinical or educational quality improvement.
-Recent projects have included presenting at journal club seminars and/or grand round lectures, developing mental health curricula for pediatricians, publishing a case report, and creating a research poster for the annual Department of Psychiatry Research Day or national meetings of professional organizations and medical societies.
+Throughout residency, all trainees develop areas of expertise based upon their interests.
+In order to further develop and formalize this expertise, all residents have the opportunity to participate in scholarly projects, which; vary from formal basic, translational, or clinic research projects to clinical or educational quality improvement projects.
+Recent projects have included presenting at journal club seminars and/or grand round lectures, developing a mental health curriculum for pediatricians, publishing a case report, and creating a research poster for the annual Department of Psychiatry Research Day or national meetings of professional organizations and medical societies.

-Triple Board residents also have the opportunity to participate in weekly meetings of the WPIC Research Track, which provides support and didactics about the practical undertaking of research during residency and beyond.
+Triple Board residents also have the opportunity to participate in weekly meetings of the WPIC Psychiatry Research Pathway, which provides support and didactics about the practical undertaking of research during residency and beyond.

 Academic Administrator/Clinical Educator (AACE) Track